Ejipuh/Plantey-Garden/P- Setup go links on site.md

 I might be able to figure this out.
 Following [this tutorial for setting up an app using VS Code and Node JS](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial), I managed to make a little snippet that can run from cmd.
 In other words: *I can run javascript scripts from the command line now.* Time to learn JS basics...

+So Leonard Pauli helped me out a bit.
+He made an html file that walked me through the basics of replacing things in JS.

+I'm finding that HTML isn't super hard to pick up.
+It's like markdown, but more complicated.